Reducing Post-Harvest Losses Working Group

 The Food and Agriculture Organization (FAO) of the United Nations reported in 2011 that total food loss and waste worldwide is one-third of production, or 1.3 billion tons.
 Recovery of this amount of food could eliminate hunger on earth.
 In many cases, globally harmonized food safety regulations can play a key role in the adoption of technologies and procedures that will prevent food waste and loss while preserving the safety and wholesomeness of foods for consumers.

-The Regulatory Aspects of Reducing Postharvest Losses WG plans to develop white papers and other science-based communications that:
+The Reducing Post-Harvest Losses WG plans to develop white papers and other science-based communications that:

 - Identify technologies and procedures that reduce post-harvest food loss and food waste